cortexlabs/cortex/docs/deployments/predictor.md

 # initialization code and variables can be declared here in global scope

 class Predictor:
-    def __init__(self, **kwargs):
+    def __init__(self, config):
         """Called once before the API is made available.
 Setup for model serving such as downloading/initializing the model or downloading vocabulary can be done here.

         Args:
-            **kwargs: Dictionary of args defined in API configuration, commonly contains path to model and other metadata.
+            config: Dictionary of args defined in API configuration, commonly contains path to model and other metadata.
         """
         pass

     def predict(self, payload):
         """Called once per request.
-Model prediction is done here, including any preprocessing of the request payload and postprocessing of the model output.
+Model prediction is done here, including any preprocessing of the request payload, batching of predictions and postprocessing of the model output.
         Required.

         Args: